mangosArchives/serverZero_Rel19/doc/EventAI.txt

 Parameter 4: RepeatMax - Maximum Time used to calculate Random Repeat Expire

 COMBAT ONLY - Expires when the highest threat target distance is greater than (Param1) and less than (Param2).
 Will repeat every (Param3) and (Param4).
-This Event is commonly used for NPC's who have Ranged Combat and will Throw/Shoot between a certian distance.
+This Event is commonly used for NPC's who have Ranged Combat and will Throw/Shoot between a certain distance.

 10 = EVENT_T_OOC_LOS
 --------------------